-Chris, one of the two women behind this site, is also a survivor.
+Chris Maxwell Rose, founder of PleasureMechanics.com, is a survivor of child sexual abuse, multiple teenage rapes and other forms of harm and violence.
 It is a main reason this site exists: Chris experienced multiple forms of sexual violence and has dedicated herself to helping to change sex culture from one of abuse and fear to one of celebration and reverence.
 Below are some of her thoughts and advice for anyone looking to heal from sexual trauma and live a sex life of their own choosing.

 Sex for Survivors